ajaygatla12121/GLCA_SEP23_AjayKumar/README.md

 6. We can also use various tools such as Postman to test the application's RESTful web services and ensure that they are functioning as expected.

-To Execute the Frontend code of the project, please follow these steps:
+b) To Execute the Frontend code of the project, please follow these steps:

 1. Import the project to VS Code.
 2. Open the terminal and navigate into the capestone project folder.